saulpw/visidata/README.md

 - OS/X or Linux
 - Python 3.4+
-- other modules are required for opening particular filetypes
+- other modules may be required for opening particular filetypes

 # Install